vvasylkovskyi/DIDA-GSTORE/Delivery 2 - Advanced Version/README.md

 ## Test with scripts

-1. Open 4 terminal windows on PCS project and run on each terminal `dotnet run`
+1. Open terminal windows on the PCS project and run on each terminal `dotnet run`
-2. Tell the terminal PCS the port number to be used by it (start from 10000)
-2. Open 1 terminal window on the root of the Delivery 1 - Base Version and run the Puppet Master with the following command
+2. Open terminal window on the Puppet Master project and run on terminal `dotnet run`
-   - `dotnet run --project PuppetMaster`
-3. Test the script working by executing the script on the PuppetMaster terminal window by introducing the the path to the script file
+3. Test the script working by executing the script on the PuppetMaster terminal window by choosing one of the files from the `scripts` directory
-   - `./scripts/sample_pm_script.txt`